iamshadmirza/BlogsByShad/blogs/from-nothing-to-hashnode/index.md

 I was interested in Design Systems so I read a lot about them and took the best of all the library to create a system for me.
 It was perfect for my needs and I was able to build UI way faster.

 I open-sourced this project and published it to NPM as [React Native Design System](https://github.com/iamshadmirza/react-native-design-system).
 Building a library for general use-case and copy-pasting components are two different things.
-It wasn't easy but I gost to learn a lot about building and publishing a library.
+It wasn't easy but I got to learn a lot about building and publishing a library.

 I finally released React Native Design System on Feb 22, 2020.